blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 </code>
 </pre>

-<p>Next we specify custom logic if a value for the 'Related individual' field has been provided.
-If a value has been provided for this field, we click the button that brings up the add dialog.
+<p>Next we specify custom logic if a value for the **Related individual** field is provided.
+If a value is provided for this field, we click the button that brings up the add dialog.
 Be sure to read the API documentation for the XPath constructors.</p>

-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Click the add button for the field</div></div>
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Click the fields's Add button</div></div>
 <pre><code class="language-csharp">
 public new static void SetHouseholdFields(TableRow fields) {